Meta-analysis of diagnostic test accuracy with multiple disease stages: combining stage-specific and merged-stage data: Model for continuous test results

 \subsection{Notation}

-We now consider diagnostic tests that return continuous results.
-In this situation, participants are considered to have tested positive if their test result is greater than a pre-specified threshold.
-Many studies report accuracy at multiple such thresholds.
-In this Section, we demonstrate how we can obtain accuracy estimates for each disease state, and across the whole range of observed thresholds, by extending the joint modeling approach described in Section \ref{Sect:Binary_model} to the multiple thresholds model by \citet{jones2019quantifying}.
+We now demonstrate how we can obtain accuracy estimates for each disease state across the whole range of observed thresholds, by extending the joint modeling approach described in Section \ref{Sect:Binary_model} to the multiple thresholds model by \citet{jones2019quantifying}.

 We extend the notation introduced in Section \ref{Sect:Binary_not} by including a further index $t=1,\dots,T_{ij}$, indicating the specific threshold $C_{ijt}$ that each reported data point corresponds to, where $T_{ij}$ is the number of thresholds that study $i$ reports for disease state $j$.
 Table \ref{tab:mult_jdata} shows the ideal data each study would provide.
 Here, $x_{ijt}$ and $x_{ijt}^{-}$ represent the number of participants with a test result larger and smaller than $C_{ijt}$ respectively.
 As previously, $N_{ij}$ denotes the total number of participants in each study and state.
 Again, $N_{ij}$ can be zero if a study does not report on all disease states.
-By definition, within each study and disease state, as the threshold $C_{ijt}$ increases, $x_{ijt}$ should be non-increasing.
+Assuming that higher values of the continuous test result in a higher probability of disease then by definition, within each study and disease state, as the threshold $C_{ijt}$ increases, $x_{ijt}$ must decrease or remain the same.

-In a similar manner, we extend the notation for the studies that report accuracy for collapsed, rather than all, disease states.
-For the `overall' studies with stage proportions, we denote by $xall_{it}$ and $xall_{it}^{-}$, $t=1,\dots,Tall_i$, the number of participants in the $i$th study, for the collapsed disease state (i.e. $\sum_{j=1}^{J}x_{ijt}$), with a test result larger and smaller than the $t$th threshold, respectively. $Tall_i$ denotes the number of thresholds reported in such studies, and the total number of diseased is defined as $Nall_{i}=xall_{it}+xall_{it}^{-}$ for any chosen $t$ for this fully collapsed disease state.
+In a similar manner, we extend the notation for the studies that report sensitivity for merged disease states.
+For an `overall' study $i$ with stage proportions, we denote by $xall_{it}$ and $xall_{it}^{-}$, $t=1,\dots,Tall_i$, the number of participants across all stages of disease (i.e., $\sum_{j=1}^{J}x_{ijt}$) with a test result larger and smaller than the $t$th threshold, respectively. $Tall_i$ denotes the number of thresholds reported at in study $i$, and the total number of diseased is defined as $Nall_{i}= \sum_{j=1}^{J} N_{ij} $.

-Details about the rest of the types of available studies from the motivating example can be found in the Supplementary Material.
+For the AFP test in our motivating example, there were two other types of merged data available.
+Details are provided in the Supplementary Material.